EMazarakis/Generative-AI-in-Graphics/README.md

 5. positional task: The prompt is used to examine the ability of image generation systems to generate images with accurate positional information.
 6. faces task: The prompt is used to examine the ability of image generation systems to generate images with accurate facing information.

-Each task type contains 12 prompts and each task type consists of three difficulty levels (easy, medium, and hard).
+Each task type contains 12 prompts.
 Our evaluation protocol consists of human ratings.
 For each prompt, the rater is shown images which are from DALLE-2, from Stable Diffusion, and from Pix-Art-α.
 The human rater will be asked one question:
 1. The image represents the caption: [Text Caption]?